rspamd/rspamd.com/doc/modules/rbl.md

     }
 ~~~

 In this example, we also enable privacy for requests by hashing all elements before sending.
-It is supported by a limited number of RBLs (e.g. Rspamd URL blacklist or by MSBL EBL).
+This feature is supported by a limited number of RBLs, such as Rspamd URL blacklist or MSBL EBL.

 ## Monitoring

-By default, Rspamd checks each RBL rule to be a valid DNS list as defined in [RFC 5782](https://datatracker.ietf.org/doc/html/rfc5782).
-This is done to avoid situations when some RBL blacklists the whole world or is irresponsive.
-For the IP based rules (meaning that an IP address is queried), Rspamd will query for `127.0.0.1` address as, per RFC, this must return `NXDOMAIN` response.
-However, some DNS lists are non RFC compatible, so you can disable monitoring for them as following:
+Rspamd checks each RBL rule to ensure it's a valid DNS list as defined in [RFC 5782](https://datatracker.ietf.org/doc/html/rfc5782) by default.
+This is done to avoid situations where a single RBL blacklists the entire world or becomes unresponsive.
+For the IP-based rules, meaning that an IP address is queried, Rspamd will query for the `127.0.0.1` address, as per the RFC, this must return an `NXDOMAIN` response.
+However, some DNS lists are non RFC compatible, so you can disable monitoring for them as follows:

 ~~~ucl
     "HOSTKARMA_URIBL" {